-The AGM is a General Meeting but with two extra annual functions.
-These are: the election of the P&C Office Bearers and Executive Members; and the presentation of the annual financial statements, audit or review.
+The AGM is a General Meeting but with two extra annual functions:

+- the election of the P&C Office Bearers and Executive Members; and, - the presentation of the annual financial statements, audit or review.

-It is customary for the President and the Sub-committee Conveners to present an annual report of their activities during the past year.
-General Business can be dealt with at an AGM but it's recommended that items already listed on the agenda be the only items discussed.
+It is also customary for the President and the Sub-Committee Conveners to present a report of their activities for the past year at the AGM.
+General Business can be dealt with at an AGM, but it's recommended that items already listed on the agenda be the only items discussed.

-Minutes of the AGM should be confirmed at the next General Meeting of the P&C Association, thus confirming all resolutions passed at the AGM including the election of Office Bearers.
+The Minutes of the AGM should be confirmed at the next General Meeting of the P&C Association, thus confirming all resolutions passed at the AGM including the election of Office Bearers.